Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Bases/SQL and NoSQL.md

 # Definition
 SQL is a programming language that stands for __"Structured Query Language"__ and follows the relacional schema which means that the tables can relate to each other in various ways and grows vertically.

+You can use SQL to get the RDBMS some tasks:
+- Create, retrieve, update and delete data.
+- Create and manage databases.
+- Design and create databases tables.
+- Perform administration tasks (security, user management, import/export, etc).

 SQL implementations vary between systems
 - Not all RDBMS' follow the SQL standard to a 'T'
 - The concepts are the same but the implementation may vary